ElsonOtake/rails-todo-list/LINEAR_CLAUDE_SETUP.md

    - Detect the issue (runs hourly or on manual trigger)
    - Create a new branch
    - Generate refactoring instructions
-   - Create a GitHub issue with PR creation instructions
+   - Open a PR with all details

 3. In Claude Code:
    - Pull the branch